 The quiz grades now reflect a grade out of 10 in column C, and the exam grades reflect a grade out of 50 in column E. Review the Quizzes and Exam sheets to see the changes there.

 22. Save the workbook and close Excel.

 Self-Assessment

-Check your knowledge of this chapter's key concepts and skills using the Self-Assessment in your ebook or online (eLab course or Student Resource Center).
+Check your knowledge of this chapter's key concepts and skills by completing the Self-Assessment on the Student Resource Center.